zmccj/obsidian-inline-tab/README.md

 My face.....Gray

 ```
 We need this basic inline format in our daily work.
 It's a simple job in vscode by hitting Tab key.
-But it's impossible to getting tab key back to us in Obsidian.
+But it's impossible in Obsidian today.
 So I made this plugin to use another hotkey to insert inline tabs.

 To be continued...